What is

 the Enneagram?

-When you understand your patterns, you gain something most people don’t: clarity and choice.
+When you understand your patterns, you gain something most people are missing: clarity and choice.

 How the Enneagram Works